 It was around this time that wallpaper had begun to show up in China.
 Unlike European wallpaper, Chinese versions were printed on rice paper and often decorated with flowers, landscapes, and elegant wildlife.
 Being the 17th century, it made its way West, where numerous imitators popped up and authentic imports became highly prized possessions.
 No longer a substitute for the more expensive textiles, it was by this time that wallpaper became its own, highly sought after, decorative material.

-Wallpaper’s history after the 17th century ,and after its widespread adoption, follows many important technological movements.
+The history of wallpaper after the 17th century, and after its widespread adoption, follows many important technological movements.
 The 18th and 19th centuries saw changes to printing technology and, with it, changes to wallpaper production.
 By the 20th century, coloured wallpaper was not only common, but a fixture in well to do homes.
 Different materials broadened out the kinds of wallpaper available and, by the beginning of the 21st century, we have seen a blossoming industry of wallpaper made from plant fibres.
 Wallpaper, always subject to innovation, has come a long way from its origins.